ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster-through-terraform/guide.en-us.md

 }
 ```

-In this resources definition, we ask to Terraform to create a Kubernetes cluster, in GRA7 region, with the Kubernetes version equals to 1.22 (the last and recommended version at the time we wrote this tutorial).
+In this resources configuration, we ask Terraform to create a Kubernetes cluster, in the GRA7 region, using the Kubernetes version 1.22 (the last and recommended version at the time we wrote this tutorial).

 And we tell Terraform to create a Node Pool with 3 Nodes with B2-7 machine type.

 Finally, create a `output.tf` file with the following content: